Experience Conifer

 Conifer has no mayor or city council.
 All government business is handled through Jefferson County.

-CLICK HERE for the Jefferson County website.
+Visit the Jefferson County website.

 Conifer History

-History Of Conifer's 4-Legged Chicken
+The History Of Conifer's 4-Legged Chicken?

 Walter E Fields, oldest son of George C & Theresia Fields of Conifer, Colorado, was a farmer in Johnstown, CO.
 A part of his farm activities was raising chickens and what a surprise he had the day a strange hatchling was there before his eyes.
 As he studied the chick closer, he discovered the new chick had 4 legs.
 What to do now?